dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

      Level 2
        ✓ No tearing temporarily on update (14795 ms)
-       ✓ No tearing temporarily on mount (5674 ms)
+       ✓ No tearing temporarily on mount (5674 ms) precoil
+   With useTransition
+     Level 1
+       ✓ No tearing finally on update (4568 ms)
+       ✓ No tearing finally on mount (9431 ms)
+     Level 2
+       ✓ No tearing temporarily on update (8602 ms)
+       ✕ No tearing temporarily on mount (9371 ms) Level 3
+       ✓ Can interrupt render (time slicing) (3616 ms) ✕ Can branch state (wip state) (9141 ms)
+   With useDeferredValue
+     Level 1
+       ✓ No tearing finally on update (9606 ms)
+       ✓ No tearing finally on mount (5647 ms)
+     Level 2
+       ✓ No tearing temporarily on update (14502 ms)
+       ✕ No tearing temporarily on mount (5475 ms)

 ```
 </details>